kreopelle/kreopelle.github.io/_posts/2018-06-12-nokogiri_scraping_tutorial.markdown

 ![While hovering, look at the highlighted content in the Element Inspector Panel](https://imgur.com/wmeoAwG)

-Yes! between the > < signs, I see “Arm Balance Yoga Poses”
+Yes! between the > < signs, I see “Arm Balance Yoga Poses”.

 * What is the CSS selector or HTML tag for this item?
 Some common examples are `div`, `a`, and `h2`.
 In Chrome, this will be the text that shows up first, in pink.